ozyx/huemanity/README.md

 Bridge is assigned on your network.
 Once that is known you are able to register the application and send commands.

+**NOTE:** It is not unexpected that there will be early snags with different lights.
+So if you do get a bug, please report it.
+I should be right on it.

 ## Shoutout:

 Special thanks for the RustLang discord for helping when I needed support! ❤